 Luna moth and its eye spot (photograph)‘The Luna Moth, the Poet, and Philosopher’ by Phillip Whidden The Society September 28, 2017 Beauty, Poetry 3 Comments “Carlotta Capuccino [in her article], ‘Plato’s Ion and the Ethics of Praise,’ takes the . . . view that poetry deploys ‘groundless praise’ and ‘promotes a dogmatic and passive style of life and thought,’ and so is ‘essentially incompatible with philosophy.’” ~ https://ndpr.nd.edu/news/plato-and-the-poets/ The pupa waits.
 Dogmatically it will Become a Luna moth.
 It waits in sleep Or something like a sleep.
 It waits, is still, Or nearly still, its waiting patience deep.
 Sometimes it makes a sound.
 Sometimes it moves But mostly it is passive in its wait.
 Full incarnation comes when it approves; Emerges into beauty; finds the state It meditated on in its cocoon.
 It never had to think.
 The Luna spreads Its perfect wings and if a coded rune Is on each wing, a colored mystery sheds __No logic, meaning, or direction for ____Our minds.
 We do not need to ask for more.
 Phillip Whidden is a poet published in America, England, Scotland (and elsewhere) in book form, online, and in journals.
-He has also had an article on Wilfred Owen’s “Dulce et Decorum est” published in The New Edinburgh Review. www.phillipwhidden.com Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+He has also had an article on Wilfred Owen’s “Dulce et Decorum est” published in The New Edinburgh Review. www.phillipwhidden.com NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 3 Responses Amy Foreman September 28, 2017 Lovely.
 Reply Satyananda Sarangi September 29, 2017 Greetings Sir.
 Quite thoughtful and rich in meaning.
 Best wishes & Regards Reply James Sale October 10, 2017 Really like this poem – it says so much in a compact form.
 Well done – beautiful.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.